© 2023 Direct Learning Systems, Inc. All rights reserved. Crafted by FirstWire

 Stephen Colbert’s 2019 interview with then Democratic 2020 hopeful Stacey Abrams is a good example of this type of ribbing.
 Instead of reading from her #3 New York Times bestseller, Lead From the Outside, he reads an excerpt of an older romance book she wrote under her Selena Montgomery pseudonym.
 While a late night television show isn’t supposed to be serious political reporting, Colbert mocks her, hoping to get a reaction.
 Stacey handled it with grace and dignity, if with a little embarrassment.
 After listening to the excerpt she merely said, “It was a really good kiss.”

 While there’s always exceptions to the rules, modern romance novels are smart, sensual, and promote female empowerment.
 They’re plotted just like any other genre novels with character arcs, themes, and a progression of events that lead to a dark moment before the characters earn their HEA or HFN.
 At the core, romance novels are also a feel good escape about two people overcoming difficulties to find joy and fulfillment with each other.
-In 2020, these types of stories are needed more than ever.
+In the 21st century, these types of stories are needed more than ever.

 USA Today bestselling author, Jamie K. Schmidt, writes erotic contemporary love stories and paranormal romances.
 Her steamy, romantic comedy, Life’s a Beach, reached #65 on USA Today, #2 on Barnes & Noble and #9 on Amazon and iBooks.
 Her Club Inferno series from Random House’s Loveswept line has hit both the Amazon and Barnes & Noble top one hundred lists.
 The first book in the series, Heat, put her on the USA Today bestseller list for the first time, and is a #1 Amazon bestseller.
 Her book Stud is a 2018 Romance Writers of America Rita® Finalist in Erotica.
 Her dragon paranormal romance series has been called “fun and quirky” and “endearing.”
 Partnered with New York Times bestselling author and actress, Jenna Jameson, Jamie’s hardcover debut, SPICE, continues Jenna’s FATE trilogy.